shilpa8895/Emotion-FACSCodePrediction_ImageClassification_DL/README.md

 ### Approach
 1. Custom Data Loader:
-       Generates batches of data and preprocesses it for model training and evaluation.
+       <li>Generates batches of data and preprocesses it for model training and evaluation.</li>

 3. Train-Test Split:
-    Dataset split into 70% training, 15% validation, and 15% testing sets.
+    <li>Dataset split into 70% training, 15% validation, and 15% testing sets.</li>
-    Ensures sufficient data for training, fine-tuning, and evaluating the model.
+    <li>Ensures sufficient data for training, fine-tuning, and evaluating the model.</li>

 3.Data Generators Initialization:
-    Defined batch size as 32 and set image dimensions to (224, 224, 3).
+    <li>Defined batch size as 32 and set image dimensions to (224, 224, 3).</li>
-    Applied data standardization, normalization, and augmentation (augmentation only for training data).
+    <li>Applied data standardization, normalization, and augmentation (augmentation only for training data).</li>
-    Set number of classes to 3 for emotion classification.
+    <li>Set number of classes to 3 for emotion classification.</li>

 4. Model Definition:
-    DenseNet Model: Chosen for its efficient layer connectivity and reduced overfitting.
+    <li>DenseNet Model: Chosen for its efficient layer connectivity and reduced overfitting.</li>
-    Multi-output model: Handles emotion output, AU output, and image input.
+    <li>Multi-output model: Handles emotion output, AU output, and image input.</li>
 5. Model Compilation:
-    Optimizer: AdamW (includes weight decay to prevent overfitting).
+    <li>Optimizer: AdamW (includes weight decay to prevent overfitting).</li>
-    Loss Functions: Categorical cross-entropy for emotion output and binary cross-entropy for AU output.
+    <li>Loss Functions: Categorical cross-entropy for emotion output and binary cross-entropy for AU output.</li>
-    Evaluation Metrics: Accuracy for both emotion and AU outputs.
+    <li>Evaluation Metrics: Accuracy for both emotion and AU outputs.</li>

 6.Model Training:
-    Fitting model parameters: Trained model using training_generator, with validation data and callbacks for early stopping and learning rate scheduling.
+    <li>Fitting model parameters: Trained model using training_generator, with validation data and callbacks for early stopping and learning rate scheduling.</li>

 7.Experiments & Tuning:
     Addressed overfitting by:
-      Hyperparameter tuning, regularization, and data augmentation.
+      <li>Hyperparameter tuning, regularization, and data augmentation.</li>
-      Fine-tuning layers and adjusting the number of neurons (added 256 neurons with ReLU activation).
+      <li>Fine-tuning layers and adjusting the number of neurons (added 256 neurons with ReLU activation).</li>
-      Added L1 and L2 regularization, used GlobalAveragePooling2D, and applied Dropout (0.2).
+      <li>Added L1 and L2 regularization, used GlobalAveragePooling2D, and applied Dropout (0.2).</li>
-      Set learning rate to 0.001 and used learning rate scheduler.
+      <li>Set learning rate to 0.001 and used learning rate scheduler.</li>
 Performed oversampling to address dataset imbalance.